Somerset Park

 Somerset Park is a football stadium located in Ayr, South Ayrshire, Scotland.
-It has been the home of Ayr United since they were founded in 1910.
+It has been the home of Scottish Championship team Ayr United since the club was founded in 1910.
 Prior to that, it was the home ground of Ayr, who merged with Ayr Parkhouse to form Ayr United.
+The 10,185 capacity stadium was designed by renowned football stadium architect Archibald Leitch.